Some of our facilities are now open to pre-registered guests.

 We are making financial decisions that will ensure the future of our shared mission.

 The sudden lack of income was frightening, but we moved quickly to prepare for what has proven to be a long-term closure.
 We were forced to say goodbye to some of our beloved staff, reduced the salaries of remaining staff and curtailed almost all spending.
 Despite these measures, we are still in need of support for our ongoing fixed costs and your gifts would be gratefully received.

 We have increased our sanitation practices.

 We are committed to enhancing safety measures based on the latest available information.
 This includes using cleaning products in accordance with health guidelines and posting hygiene instructions provided by our local health unit.
-Frequent sanitation of doorknobs, light switches, and other commonly-touched surfaces will become part of our housekeeping routines as well.
-Staff will be provided with ample personal protective equipment (PPE) including masks and gloves.
+Staff are provided with ample personal protective equipment (PPE) including masks and gloves.

 We are finding new ways to serve.

 Takeout dinners are offered each weekend, and picnic lunches are available on Thursdays, Fridays and Saturdays.
-You can enjoy seasonal favourites that include fresh produce from our gardens, plus add-ons like honey, farm fresh eggs and specialty baked items.
-Chef Damien prepares and packs every meal with the assistance of our Sous Chef Emily and several on-site volunteers.
+You can enjoy seasonal favourites that include fresh produce from our gardens, plus add-ons like honey, farm fresh eggs, produce boxes and specialty baked items.
+Chef Damien prepares and packs every meal with the assistance of our kitchen assistants Emily and Luke, and several on-site volunteers.
 They follow stringent safety protocols including handwashing, wearing face masks, and regularly sterilizing all surfaces and cooking equipment.
 Payment is received by e-transfer and pickup is easy and touchless in our schoolhouse driveway.